-The Board has established a formal process to annually evaluate the performance of the Board, that of its principal Committees, the Audit, Nomination and Remuneration committees, and that of the Chief Executive, the Chairman and individual non-executive directors.
+The Board has established a formal process to annually evaluate the performance of the Board, that of its principal Committees, the Audit, Nomination and Remuneration committees, and that of the Group CEO, the Chairman and individual Non-Executive Directors.
 Based on the evaluation process completed, the Board considers that the principal Committees have performed effectively throughout the year.
-As part of the Board evaluation of its own performance, questionnaires are circulated to all directors.
-The questionnaire is designed to obtain directors' comments regarding the performance of the Board, the effectiveness of Board communications, the ability of directors to contribute to the development of strategy and the effectiveness with which the Board monitors risk and oversees Ryanair's progress.
+As part of the Board evaluation of its own performance, questionnaires are circulated to all Directors.
+The questionnaire is designed to obtain Directors' comments regarding the performance of the Board, the effectiveness of Board communications, the ability of Directors to contribute to the development of strategy and the effectiveness with which the Board monitors risk and oversees Ryanair's progress.
 Directors are also invited to make recommendations for improvement.
-The Board of Directors considered that the self-assessment process followed by Ryanair provides sufficient insights into the effectiveness of the board, creates a roadmap of areas for improvement, and enhances the performance and effectiveness of the board.
+The Board of Directors considered that the self-assessment process followed by Ryanair provides sufficient insights into the effectiveness of the Board, creates a roadmap of areas for improvement, and enhances the performance and effectiveness of the Board.

-The Chairman, on behalf of the Board, reviews the evaluations of performance of the non-executive directors on an annual basis.
-The non-executive directors, led by the Senior Independent Director, meet annually without the Chairman present to evaluate his performance, having taken into account the views of the executive director.
-The non-executive directors also evaluate the performance of the executive director.
-These evaluations are designed to determine whether each director continues to contribute effectively and to demonstrate commitment to the role.
+The Chairman, on behalf of the Board, reviews the evaluations of performance of the Non-Executive Directors on an annual basis.
+The Non-Executive Directors, led by the Senior Independent Director, meet annually without the Chairman present to evaluate his performance, having taken into account the views of the Executive Director.
+The Non-Executive Directors also evaluate the performance of the Executive Director.
+These evaluations are designed to determine whether each Director continues to contribute effectively and to demonstrate commitment to the role.

 The Board considers the results of the evaluation process and any issues identified.
-The above evaluations were conducted in May 2015 and were presented to the Board at the September 2015 Board meeting in respect of the year under review.
+The above evaluations were conducted in May 2018 and were presented to the Board at the September 2018 Board meeting in respect of the year under review.
+The May 2019 evaluations will be presented to the Board at the September 2019 Board meeting.